- President, Margaret McAllister

 - Yearbook Preparation

 The object of the club is to stimulate interest in horticultural and environmental concerns.

 Meetings are the third Thursday of each month, at 11:45, unless otherwise noted.

 Organized in 1962, federated in 1963

 - KALAMAZOO GARDEN COUNCIL: As a member club of KGC, we create projects and work at the Greens Sale held in December.
 It is a fun collaboration and a great way to meet members from other clubs as well as a wonderful way to end the year.

-- FLOWER ARRANGEMENTS: Twice a year, fifty to sixty small flower arrangements are prepared and distributed to the residents of a local care facility.
+- FLOWER ARRANGEMENTS: At our July meeting, fifty to sixty small flower arrangements are prepared and distributed to the residents of a local care facility.
 It is a rewarding experience for our members who enjoy preparing and distributing a little bit of sunshine to each resident.